eX-Mech/mechthesis/README.md

 part of MechThesis template: https://github.com/jcanton/mechthesis.git

-Jacopo Canton, Nicolò Fabbiane (in alphabetical order)<br /> jcanton<at>mech.kth.se, nicolo<at>mech.kth.se
+Jacopo Canton, Nicolò Fabbiane (in alphabetical order)<br /> jcanton-at-mech.kth.se, nicolo-at-mech.kth.se

 April, 2016

-This template is meant for PhD and Licentiate thesis at KTH Mechanics.
-It is based on the previous template by the (not-so-)anonymous DS.
+This template is meant for PhD and Licentiate thesis at KTH Mechanics.<br /> It is based on the previous template by the (not-so-)anonymous DS.
-Thank you, DS.
+Thank you, DS.<br />

 This is just a STARTING POINT: you can use it or not, like it or not, edit it or not, thank us or not.